 Our current, ongoing laboratory projects are described in detail below:

-1. In collaboration with Andrew Bean, an expert in the biology of membrane protein trafficking at the University of Texas Health Science Center in Houston, we have identified a key role for the ubiquitin ligase UBE4B in the regulation of growth factor receptor trafficking in neuroblastoma tumor cells.
-The UBE4B gene is located in the chromosome 1p36 region that is deleted in approximately one-third of neuroblastoma tumors and is associated with poor patient prognosis.
-We have shown that UBE4B gene expression is strongly associated with neuroblastoma patient outcomes.
-We have also shown that UBE4B expression and activity are correlated with receptor trafficking, responses to therapy, and neuroblastoma tumor differentiation, suggesting it may function as a novel tumor suppressor, prognostic marker, and therapeutic target.
+We have identified a key role for the ubiquitin ligase UBE4B in the regulation of growth factor receptor trafficking in neuroblastoma tumor cells.
+The UBE4B gene is located in the chromosome 1p36 region deleted in approximately one-third of neuroblastoma tumors, and we have shown that UBE4B gene expression is strongly associated with neuroblastoma patient outcomes.
+We have also shown that UBE4B expression and activity are correlated with growth factor receptor trafficking, responses to therapy, and neuroblastoma tumor differentiation, suggesting it may function as a novel tumor suppressor, prognostic marker, and therapeutic target.
 We have also identified an association between a polymorphism in the FGFR4 gene and neuroblastoma incidence and receptor trafficking in neuroblastoma cells, and are currently investigating the role of FGFR4 polymorphisms in other pediatric solid tumors.

 Our continued research looks to build on these findings through a better understanding of growth factor receptor trafficking and its link to chemotherapy responses and resistance to targeted therapies and through direct targeting of receptor trafficking as a unique approach to pediatric solid tumor therapy.